munin-monitoring/munin/doc/architecture/syntax.rst

 family
 ^^^^^^

-For the magic marker "family", the following values may be used.
+For the magic marker ``family``, the following values may be used.

 .. index::
    triple: magic marker; family; auto

 auto
-    This is a plugin that can be automatically installed and configured by munin-node-configure
+    This is a plugin that can be automatically installed and configured by ``munin-node-configure``

 .. index::
    triple: magic marker; family; snmpauto

 snmpauto
-    This is a plugin that can be automatically installed and configured by munin-node-configure if called with --snmp (and related arguments)
+    This is a plugin that can be automatically installed and configured by ``munin-node-configure`` if called with ``--snmp`` (and related arguments)

 .. index::
    triple: magic marker; family; manual